 Sick and disabled people, depending on the nature and severity of their condition, are entitled to a number of financial benefits.
 Employment Support Allowance (ESA) is now the benefit for people of working age.
 It replaced Incapacity Benefit (IB) and Severe Disablement Allowance (SDA) for new claimants in 2008 and the reassessment of existing IB claimants began in 2011.

 The reassessment from Incapacity Benefit to Employment and Support Allowance didn’t identify greater proportions of Wakefield people fit for work than were identified nationally.
 The health conditions affecting Wakefield claimants closely follow the national pattern.
-Of the principal conditions: 45% have mental or behavioural conditions (and these numbers are increasing), and 16% have musculoskeletal conditions (these numbers are decreasing).
+The most common conditions are mental or behavioural conditions and musculoskeletal conditions (see numbers for these and other conditions in the tables below).

 Work Related Activity Group ESA claimants by condition (

 The total number of ESA claimants fell slightly during 2016, but state pension age (SPA) increases for women have put upward pressure on the numbers of women claiming ESA.
 In February 2017 there were 1,100 women aged 60 or over claiming ESA, whereas seven years earlier, when women retired at 60, there were none.
 (When reading the trend chart below it needs to be remembered that ESA was phased in gradually over a number of years, which explains the rising trend up until 2015.)